Robert-Nickel/bdd.guru/00_Nickel_BDD.md

 // TODO Having BDD tests avoid doing "too much" and "too less" and enforces "just right"

+### Compatibility
+TODO Compatibility with other common frameworks such as Scrum, Kanban, Less, Safe etc

 ### Limitations
 TODO Qualitative limitations
 TODO Quantitative proof that BDD works?
-TODO Compatibility with other common frameworks such as Scrum, Kanban, Less, Safe etc

 ## Approaching BDD
 // TODO: From the industry point of view: How can BDD be approached?
 // TODO: Is it possible to start with tech only or business only adoption, or does it have to happen simultaniously?
 // TODO: Different layers of adoption